-Regional fisheries management organisations play a key role in securing the conservation and sustainable use of straddling and highly migratory fish stocks.
-In this respect, Iceland cooperates actively with neighbouring countries to ensure conservation and sustainable use of marine resources in nearby waters.
-This cooperation is carried out through participation in regional organisations such as the Northwest Atlantic Fisheries Organization ("NAFO"), the North East Atlantic Fisheries Commission ("NEAFC"), the North Atlantic Salmon Conservation Organization ("NASCO"), and the North Atlantic Marine Mammal Commission ("NAMMCO").
-Furthermore, the International Council for the Exploration of the Sea ("ICES") is an important partner in marine research, the basis for responsible fisheries management.
+Regional fisheries management organisations play a key role in securing the conservation and effectively managing the use of straddling and highly migratory fish stocks.
+Therefore, Iceland cooperates actively with neighbouring countries through these organisations, such as the Northwest Atlantic Fisheries Organization, the North East Atlantic Fisheries Commission, the International Whaling Commission, the International Convention on Conservation of Atlantic Tunas and the North Atlantic Marine Mammal Commission.
+Furthermore, the International Council for the Exploration of the Sea is an important partner in marine research, the basis for responsible fisheries management.